adriantestowy/github-sanity/Readme.md

 #### Information:

-* Create account test is based on random data, can failed from time to time
+* RegisterUserTest is based on random data, can failed from time to time